strawpaws/strawpaws/README.md

 ✚◞ I very rarely int first due to anxiety...૮( ´ ꒳ `)ა

-  <p align="center">ﾒ◞pstt... artist bananabedside twt!
+  <p align="center">ﾒ◞..artist is bananabedside  twt!

 I luhv LUHVVV wenclair ﾒ✚ do interact with me id love too make new friends wahhaa >.< ◞
 ✚ﾒ◞          <p align="center">+DNI LIST+
-    <p align="center">proshippers' weirdos in general' if you consistently use slurs' lolis'
+    <p align="center">proshippers' weirdos in general' if you consistently use slurs' '
     20+ strictly sorry... (im 16) i          block very freely+ if i feel uncomfortable with you or weirded out i will block you blehh'
  <p align="center">